boudinfl/pke/README.md

 ### Input formats

-`pke` currently supports the following input file formats (examples of formatted input files are provided in the [`examples/`](examples/) directory):
+`pke` currently supports the following input formats (examples of formatted input files are provided in the [`examples/`](examples/) directory):

-1. *raw text*: text preprocessing (i.e. tokenization, sentence splitting and POS-tagging) is carried out using nltk.
+1. *raw text*: text pre-processing (i.e. tokenization, sentence splitting and POS-tagging) is carried out using [spacy](https://spacy.io/).

    Example of content from a raw text file: